ISPritchin/chrono_features/README.md

 - **Scalability**: Handles large datasets with minimal performance degradation

 For smaller windows, the standard implementation is used as it has less overhead for small window sizes.

+### Median Optimization

+The median calculation has been optimized for different window types:

+1. **Expanding Window Optimization**:
+   - Maintains a sorted buffer for each time series
+   - Uses insertion sort to efficiently add new values to the buffer
+   - Calculates median directly from the sorted buffer without resorting
+   - Time complexity reduced to O(n) for each new point

+2. **Rolling Window Optimization**:
+   - Uses a sliding window approach with a sorted buffer
+   - Efficiently removes old values and inserts new ones as the window moves
+   - Avoids resorting the entire window for each new point
+   - Particularly effective for large window sizes

+These optimizations significantly improve performance, especially for large datasets and window sizes.

 ## License
 This project is licensed under the terms of the LICENSE file (MIT License) included in the repository.